sake92/sbt-hepek/README.md

 ## Using

 There is one main goal of sbt-hepek, called `hepek`.
-When executed, it will render all `object`s that extend [`Renderable`](https://github.com/sake92/hepek-core/blob/master/src/main/java/ba/sake/hepek/core/Renderable.java) trait to respective files, relative to the `hepekTarget` folder.
+When executed, it will render all Scala `object`s that extend [`Renderable`](https://github.com/sake92/hepek-core/blob/master/src/main/java/ba/sake/hepek/core/Renderable.java) trait to respective files, relative to the `hepekTarget` folder.

 Default value for `hepekTarget` is `hepekTarget := target.value / "web" / "public" / "main"`.